GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 10/21/2021 | v2.8    | * Updated Examples - Added Example 1 and Example 2 to indicate the post April 3rd, 2022 behavior.<br><br> * Added notes in the Query String Parameters, Expected Result and HTTP Response Codes sections to highlight the until and after April 3rd, 2022 behavior.
 02/01/2022 | v2.9    | * Added exclusions V3 endpoint information to the Getting Started section. <br><br> * Updated the Query String Parameters and Expected Results sections to reflect available parameters and response fields in V3.<br><br> * Updated the Example 1 and Example 2 to indicate the V3 behavior.<br><br> * Updated the section, "HTTP Response Codes" to indicate the v3 behavior.<br><br> * Update the OpenAPI Specification File to include the V3 endpoints.
 04/04/2022 | v3.0    | * Provided the v3 end point for Production.<br><br> * Removed ueiDUNS occurrences from the sections, Query String Parameters, Expected Result, HTTP Response Codes and Examples.
+11/14/2022 | v3.1    | * Added "COMING SOON" sections throughout page for an upcoming change to Exclusions API, enabling the search and response for FASCSA Order Exclusion records.

 <p><small><a href="#">Back to top</a></small></p>